-- Laboratory channel: W = 3.5 m, trapezoidal section
+- ii) Stratified-flow - Experiments by Sumer & Fischer (1977) - Laboratory channel: W = 3.5 m, trapezoidal section - 2 sets of experiments uniform side wavy side

-- 2 sets of experiments uniform side wavy side - → The sidewall waviness generated vertical mixing on the wavy side, which in turn established transverse density gradients which drove a transverse baroclinic circulation as shown in Fig. 7.14. - \rightarrow The rate of transverse mixing was greatly enhanced in the case of the wavy wall. - \rightarrow Stratification in estuaries may greatly enhance the rate of transverse mixing by driving transverse circulations.
+- → The sidewall waviness generated vertical mixing on the wavy side, which in turn established transverse density gradients which drove a transverse baroclinic circulation as shown in Fig. 8.18. - → The rate of transverse mixing was greatly enhanced in the case of the wavy wall. - → Stratification in estuaries may greatly enhance the rate of transverse mixing by driving transverse circulations.

-7.4 Longitudinal Dispersion and Salinity Intrusion
+8.4 Longitudinal Dispersion and Salinity Intrusion

-- 1D longitudinal dispersion: - longitudinal dispersion of pollutants along the channel axis - intrusion of ocean-derived salinity up the channel axis by dispersive mechanisms - \rightarrow combine the result of all mechanisms into a single dispersion coefficient K - \rightarrow applied to relatively long, narrow estuary: Delaware, US; Thames, UK where $U_f = Q_f / A =$ net downstream velocity caused by the freshwater discharge;
+- 1D longitudinal dispersion: - longitudinal dispersion of pollutants along the channel axis - intrusion of ocean-derived salinity up the channel axis by dispersive mechanisms - \rightarrow combine the result of all mechanisms into a single dispersion coefficient K - → applied to relatively long, narrow estuary: Delaware, US; Thames, UK - Salt balance in an estuary in steady state where $U_f = Q_f / A =$ net downstream velocity caused by the freshwater discharge;